itspladd/battleship-api/README.md

 ## 👉 I'm building a 3D interface for this engine! 👈

-Check it out at [React 3D Battleship](https://github.com/itspladd/react-3d-battleship)!
+Check it out at https://github.com/itspladd/react-3d-battleship!

 ## Overview